Namdhinggo is a Unicode font for the Limbu writing system of Nepal. It provides glyphs for all Limbu characters and some Latin.

 (The Namdhinggo SIL L 8-bit legacy font is available for download below in case you no longer have it installed but still need it.)

-This font is licensed under the SIL Open Font License (OFL)
+These fonts are licensed under the SIL Open Font License (OFL)

 |Namdhinggo SIL 1.004||for all platforms|